guraltsev/guraltsev.github.io/content/research/_index.md

 # Stochastic dispersive PDEs

-Nonlinear Schrödinger equations arise when studying light propagation in nonlinear medium, Bose-Einstein condensates, etc. Because of its "dispersive" nature different frequencies (colors) of solutions travel at different speeds.
+Nonlinear Schrödinger equations arise when studying light propagation in nonlinear mediums, Bose-Einstein condensates, etc. Because of its "dispersive" nature different frequencies (colors) of solutions travel at different speeds.
 This motivates using Fourier analysis to understand this equation.

 Existence and properties of solutions for short times have been [well understood](https://www.math.ucla.edu/~tao/Dispersive/).
 In particular, solutions may fail to exist if the intial data is has "energy supercritical" regularity.